SarthakHa/VaccineGuidecuHacking/README.md

 <img src="https://render.githubusercontent.com/render/math?math=dR/dt = \gamma I(t)">
 <img src="https://render.githubusercontent.com/render/math?math=dD/dt = \alpha I(t)">

 We use Covsirphy's fitting function to fit the data and find the parameters using regression statistics.
 However, before we fit, we must recognise that our parameters are not gonna remain constant over time as quarantine measures changes, air traffic changes and so on.
 Therefore, we first split our data up into regions called “Phases”.
 Covsirphy is used to describe the different phases when the parameters are changing (using S-R trend analysis) and find the optimal parameter values within these phases.
 More detail can be found on our website!

-Once we find the parameters, we then feed this into our learning protocol that learns the best method for providing vaccines to each place in order to **minimise deaths**.
+After that we wrap up each of the learned models into a larger environment that is akin to a markov decision process (MDP) where on each stage the action is to choose a distribution for the vaccines being given that day.
+We do this by making a custom OpenAI gym environment using the parameters we calculated before to model the transition function for the MDP.This is now a reinforcement learning problem which we train our agent on using the Proximal Policy Optimization.
+Our agents policy is given by a neural network of 2 fully connected layers of 5 units followed by a softmax function for the output.

 Results are given to the user as: